airbus-seclab/android_emuroot/Howto.md

 ```

-Hence, you have to create a symbolique link to /bin/sh in your emulator:
+Hence, you can for example create a symbolic link to /bin/sh in your emulator:
 ```
 Android/Sdk/platform-tools$./adb devices
 List of devices attached